AlbertGromek/TechnicalExercise/README.md

 npm install
 npm start
 ```
+It should be running on ```localhost:3000.```

 ## Usage

 NOTE: I set my API rate limit to 5 requests per minute, not the 5 per hour required in the spec.
 I figured it is easier for testing for myself, so it might be easier for you to test also.
-Please let me know if you'd like me to change it to 5/hour and I can push up the changes!

 To access the frontend navigate to ```http://localhost:3000/``` in the browser.